Pugnator/openvsm/README.md

 ----
 0.2

-You can use precompiled version of DLL.
-It can be found under Release section.
 Generally you need to compile DLL from the sources only if you want to include custom scripts.

 How to build